 Perhaps this is triggering and you feel anger (maybe towards me!), indignation, or a sense of defeat.
 The reason I want to bring this message to you and your tribe is because I know you aren’t daunted by uncertainty and confusion.
 I know that you can sit with this reaction and let it transform.
 I know you are fundamentally curious.
 I know that you say yes to what life sets before you in so many arenas.
 But I also know that no one should be walking this path alone.

 It may be our job, as a community to begin, one by one, to say yes to ourselves, fully, in all ways.
 Yes to a high level of self-care, to devotion, to the messages our body is attempting to send, to our felt wrongness, to our wild energies, to our very souls slamming the walls of the small boxes we have stuffed them into.
 But we have to do this together.
 We have to lock eyes and say – if you do it, I’ll do it.

 Please help me to divine the means and method of re-looming the frayed fabric of a tribe that already knows the beauty of this life and that has the power to hold space for radical transformational healing from the messiness, bigness, and scariness of illness.
 We already know that the universe moves through us, each of us, and all of us with as fierce a grace as it knows we can handle.

-For more information and data (if you love science that confirms spiritual tenets!), I’ve collected my findings/beliefs in my book, A Mind of Your Own.
+For more information and data (if you love science that confirms spiritual tenets!), I’ve collected my findings/beliefs in my book, Own Your Self.